Helicobacter pylori: Cholesterol glucoside

 The outer membrane contains cholesterol glucoside, a sterol glucoside that H. pylori glycosylates from the cholesterol in the gastric gland cells, and inserts it into its outer membrane.
 This cholesterol glucoside is important for membrane stability, morphology and immune evasion, and is rarely found in other bacteria.

 The enzyme responsible for this is cholesteryl α-glucosyltransferase (αCgT or Cgt), encoded by the HP0421 gene.
 A major effect of the depletion of host cholesterol by Cgt is to disrupt cholesterol-rich lipid rafts in the epithelial cells.
-Lipid rafts are involved in cell signalling and their disruption causes a reduction in the immune inflammatory response, particularly by reducing interferon gamma.
+Lipid rafts are involved in cell signalling and their disruption causes a reduction in the immune-inflammatory response, particularly by reducing interferon gamma.
 Cgt is also secreted by the type IV secretion system, and is secreted selectively so that gastric niches where the pathogen can thrive are created.
 Its lack has been shown to give vulnerability from environmental stress to bacteria, and also to disrupt CagA-mediated interactions.

 Catalase

 Colonization induces an intense anti-inflammatory response as a first-line immune system defence.
 Phagocytic leukocytes and monocytes infiltrate the site of infection, and antibodies are produced.
 H. pylori can adhere to the surface of the phagocytes and impede their action.
-This is responded to by the phagocyte in the generation and release of oxygen metabolites into the surrounding space.
+Phagocytes respond by generating and releasing oxygen metabolites into the surrounding space.
 H. pylori can survive this response by the activity of catalase at its attachment to the phagocytic cell surface.
 Catalase decomposes hydrogen peroxide into water and oxygen, protecting the bacteria from toxicity.
 Catalase has been shown to almost completely inhibit the phagocytic oxidative response.
 It is coded for by the gene katA.